collabserver/collabserver-client/README.md

 make
 make runTests

-# Or use build script
+# Or use the build script
 ./build.sh
 ```